aischlena/mlinvitrotox-tutorial/README.md

 itox extract -i data/sampledata
 ```

-If you don't want to move or copy your SIRIUS output, it can also be extracted.
-You will then need to specify the same path in the load step.
+If you don't want to move or copy your SIRIUS output, it can also be extracted in a folder outside of the repository.
+In the [load step](load-the-sirius-data), you will then need to specify the same path.

 ```
 itox extract -i /path/to/your/sirius/folder
 ```

 2. as a zip folder.
 We recommend to keep the zip filder outside of the repository's directory structure.
 To extract, run the following command.
-The data will then be unzipped and extract to the `data/sample` folder.
+The data will then be unzipped and extract to the `data/sampledata` folder.

 ```
 itox extract -i path/to/zipfile/sampledata.zip -o data/